 No Sticky Foods

 We have ascertained that Dutch ovens are a staple for any cook, but there is another type of food you should avoid when using them – sticky foods.
-If you are cooking with cast iron, it is best to avoid food that will leave residue and prevent the pot from maintaining its non-stick properties.
+If you are cooking with cast iron, it is best to avoid sticky things that will leave residue and prevent the pot from maintaining its non-stick properties.

 - Tomato sauce